rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Kubernetes in the Cloud: AWS vs. GCP vs. Azure</a>

 * <a href="#GKE">Google Kubernetes Engine (GKE)</a> is a container management SaaS product running within the Google Compute Platform (GCP) on top of Google Compute Engine providing machines.
+GKE in GCP integration covers networking and VPC, monitoring, logging, and CI/CD.

 * If you want to pay for Kubernetes support, <a target="_blank" href=" https://www.redhat.com/en/technologies/cloud-computing/openshift">